Charter booking terms and conditions:

 Confirmations: Bookings are not confirmed until a 20% deposit is paid.
 Payment can be made via bank transfer or PayID.

-Payment: Full payment, including bond of $1000, is required at least 14 days prior to charter by direct deposit or PayID.
+Payment: Full payment is required at least 14 days prior to charter by direct deposit or PayID.

 December bookings: Full payment is required 30 days prior to departure.